 Meth Withdrawal Treatment

-Some therapy modalities that alleviate withdrawal symptoms are:
+Some therapy modalities that alleviate meth withdrawal symptoms are:

-- Cognitive Behavioral Therapy – CBT helps a meth addict identify problematic thoughts or behavior and gives them skills to maintain abstinence – like recognizing the consequences of addiction, and avoiding high-risk situations.
+- Cognitive Behavioral Therapy – CBT for addiction helps a meth addict to identify problematic thoughts or behavior and gives them skills to maintain abstinence – like recognizing the consequences of addiction and learning to avoid high-risk situations.

-- Twelve Step Programs – Modeled after the Alcoholics Anonymous program, this program focuses on a higher power and twelve steps to recovery.
-Group meetings and a relationship with a sponsor are both a key part of the program.
+- Twelve Step Programs – Modeled after the Alcoholics Anonymous program, the 12-step workshop program focuses on a higher power and twelve steps to recovery.
+Group meetings and a relationship with a sponsor are both key parts of the program.

-The NIDA (National Institute of Drug Abuse) has made researching and developing addiction medications a priority.
+The NIDA (National Institute of Drug Abuse) has prioritized researching and developing addiction medications.
 They are trying to find medications that will counter the physiological consequences of chronic meth use.
-However, there are currently no effective drugs approved by the FDA to ease meth withdrawal.
+However, there are currently no effective drugs approved by the FDA to ease meth withdrawal symptoms.

 Some of the drugs under review as potential treatments are: